sachnaror/Multi-agent-Internet-Research-Assistant/README.md

-# Building an Internet Research Assistant with OpenAI Swarm
+# An Internet Research Assistant with OpenAI Swarm

 Recently, OpenAI released **Swarm** – an open-source framework designed to manage and coordinate multiple AI agents in a highly customizable way.